blasferna/indigo/_posts/2022-04-11-django-calculation.markdown

 }
 {% endhighlight %}

-4. Find source fields
+4- Find source fields:

 Then I had to find those fields that are going to execute the calculations, that is, the source fields, those that, when they undergo changes, will execute the calculations in the places where they have been referenced.

-5. Add events
+5- Add events:

 Having the source fields, all that remains is to add the event that would trigger the executions, I decided to use the `blur` event because it is triggered after losing the focus.